tuya-cloudcutter/lightleak/README.md

 Lightleak is used together with the [Cloudcutter Android](https://github.com/tuya-cloudcutter/cloudcutter-android) application.
 Currently, there's no other way to use it.

-Additionally, you need a device (ESP32/ESP8266/BK7231 or RTL8710B with LibreTuya) to serve as a dummy Wi-Fi Access Point - hereinafter referred to as `CustomAP device`.
+Additionally, you need a device (ESP32/ESP8266/BK7231 or RTL8710B with LibreTiny) to serve as a dummy Wi-Fi Access Point - hereinafter referred to as `CustomAP device`.
 This will be configured and used by the Android app throughout the process.
 The [`platformio-custom-ap`](https://github.com/tuya-cloudcutter/lightleak/tree/master/platformio-custom-ap) directory contains a PlatformIO project that can be compiled on any of the platforms mentioned above.
 You need to download this code, build it, and upload to your device of choice.

 Plug in the CustomAP device and make sure it works (a `LightleakIdle` Wi-Fi network should be available - scan with your smartphone or laptop).
 Do not connect to the network manually.